theupdateframework/pep-on-pypi-with-tuf/README.rst

 3. External projects MUST submit to PyPI the file size and cryptographic hash for a distribution.

-4. External projects MUST provide PyPI a developer key for the index.
-The distribution MUST create TUF metadata signed with that key and stored at the index.
-The client will fetch this metadata as part of the package update process.
+4. External projects MUST upload to PyPI a developer public key for the index.
+The distribution MUST create TUF metadata that is stored at the index, and signed with the developer's corresponding private key.
+The client will fetch the external TUF metadata as part of the package update process.

-5. External projects MUST upload to PyPI signed TUF metadata (as allowed by the maximum security model) about the distributions that they host externally.
-Package managers verify distributions by consulting the signed metadata.
+5. External projects MUST upload to PyPI signed TUF metadata (as allowed by the maximum security model) about the distributions that they host externally, and a developer public key.
+Package managers verify distributions by consulting the signed metadata uploaded to PyPI.

+Only one of the options listed above should be implemented on PyPI.
+Option (4) or (5) is RECOMMENDED because external distributions are signed by developers.
+External distributions that are forged (due to a compromised PyPI account or external host) may be detected if external developers are required to sign metadata, although this requirement is likely only practical if an easy-to-use key management solution and developer scripts are provided by PyPI.

 References